mjl-/mox/README.md

 	useradd -m -d /home/mox mox

 	cd /home/mox
-	... compile or download mox to this directory, see above ...
+	... compile or download mox to this directory, see below ...

 	# Generate config files for your address/domain:
 	./mox quickstart you@example.com